- Dan Mckean, Product Manager

 We use Geekbot to facilitate a once-a-week (on a Monday) social check-in where we ask teammates across the org the share a bit about what goes on in their life in the #enablement-social Slack channel.
 We also use this opportunity to build camaraderie between team members by sharing some non-work-related aspects of our lives.

 Each Engineering Manager of the teams in the org is responsible for sending out a status update once a month.

 To stay aligned as an organization we share our priorities for the week in the #enablement-staff channel on Mondays.
 On Fridays a reminder is sent to the same channel prompting the team with the following:

 - What updates do you have on our OKRs

 - Any highlights on team accomplishments?

 - Any challenges or risks to call out?

-On Thursdays we meet as a leadership team via Zoom to have real-time conversations.
-We cover one fun question, leadership updates, and hot topics.
+On Thursdays we meet as a leadership staff via Zoom to have real-time conversations.
+We cover one fun question, staff updates, and hot topics.
 This time gives us space to catch up on topics that are better discussed live and to drive quick decisions.
 If we do not have a large enough cohort we will run the meeting async.